 No worries!
-We’ve summarized 5 student character types you’ll find in every classroom and how teachers bring out the best in them.
+We’ve summarised 5 student character types you’ll find in every classroom and how teachers bring out the best in them.

 1. The Outspoken One

 The first on the list is the Outspoken one.
-He or she is often the one who tends to stand out the most and is instantly recognizable.
+He or she is often the one who tends to stand out the most and is instantly recognisable.
 Character traits of the outspoken student include a flair for the conversing and fiery courage to say what he or she wants.
-Outspoken students can often be seen with a group of friends as they enjoy socializing.
+Outspoken students can often be seen with a group of friends as they enjoy socialising.